Top tips for making a complaint

 Make checks

-- Make sure you are complaining to the right organisation and the right department within that organisation.
+- Make sure you are complaining to the right organisation and the right department within the organisation.
 Usually, the head of the department that you are complaining about is a good person to complain to.

 Tell them it’s a complaint